6 MIN READ

 Order it when: You want your sweetheart to swoon over your cooking prowess.
 I felt like a pro putting this dish together.

-How to make the deal even sweeter: Use this link to get $30 your first order.
+How to make the deal even sweeter: When you sign up, you’ll get $30 off your first order.

 We tried: Pan-Seared Chicken with Herbs de Provence